 - Design social space in all gardens so that these sanctuaries of life promote peace and serenity within for all of its passer-throughs.

 - Honor the elders and promote the passing of stories and traditional knowledge.

-	- Limit our consumption to those products which help reinforce a regenerative culture.
+- Limit our consumption, direct consumption towards to those products which help reinforce a regenerative culture.